yehia67/documentation/wallets/0.1/hub/how-to-guides/integrate-hub.md

 2. Send tokens from the external address to this deposit address

 Hub receives the deposit and transfers them to a Hub owner's address as part of a sweep.
-The tokens in the Hub owner's addresses can be used to fulfil withdrawal requests if the total balance of deposits is not enough.
+The tokens in the Hub owner's addresses can be used to fulfill withdrawal requests if the total balance of deposits is not enough.

 :::info:
 Find out more about [how sweeps work](../concepts/sweeps.md).